ranacseruet/codeigniterplus/README.md

 - custom on load function for your page, where you can initialize page specific tasks.
 - Use ORM(doctrine) for database layer.
 - User template engine(smarty) for view layer.
+- Automatic client validation binding for forms all over the application(using jquery validate plugin).
+Also, custom enhanced style applied to validation error message placeholder.

 Installation